Can't resist fresh doughnuts? If you give in too often, they can bulk up your belly.

 Better Bet: Peanuts.
 This classic ballpark snack is high in protein, fiber, and good fats.

 If you're the meat and potatoes type, you'd love a big, juicy steak that covers your plate.
-But a 16-ounce prime rib can have more than 1,000 calories and 37 grams of "bad" fat.
+But a 16-ounce prime rib can have about 1,600 calories and about 60 grams of "bad" fat.
 That's without any sides or appetizers.

 Better Bet: Lean meat, such as sirloin, tenderloin, or flank steak.
 The piece should be the size of your fist, not your plate.